South Asian Canadians: 21st century

+Culture

+Sports

+Canadian cricket, which declined in the late 19th century, has largely been revived by members of the Commonwealth diaspora such as South Asian Canadians.
+This had led to the American Major League Cricket considering including a team from one of the Canadian cities with a substantial South Asian population.

+In 2013, the Quebec Soccer Federation had banned Sikh players in turbans from participating in matches, citing that turbans were a health hazard, though it is practised in India; this move created controversy among the Sikh community in Canada, was condemned by FIFA, and ultimately reversed.

 Demography

 Population

-The first confirmed reports on the Canadians from India were in 1908 which put the East-Indian Canadian population at 5,209.
+Reports on Canadians from India in 1908 indicated the East-Indian Canadian population was 5,179.
 The overwhelming majority of whom were Sikh, male, and settled in British Columbia.
 However, as a result of laws which restricted the immigration the community had declined to only 1,100 by the mid-1920s.
-By 1961, right before racial restriction were respectfully removed from Canada's immigration policy, Canadians from South Asian countries rose to 6,774.
-With racial quotas being removed (invitations extended) during the 1960s the number of Canadians from South Asia created the diverse population we see into the present day.
+By 1961, right before racial restriction were respectfully removed from Canada's immigration policy, Canadians of South Asian descent rose to 6,774.
+With racial quotas being removed (invitations extended) during the 1960s the number of Canadians of South Asian ancestry created the diverse population we see into the present day.

-According to the 2016 National Household Survey 1,963,330 Canadians had South Asian origins and 1,924,635 other Canadians were classified as belonging to the visible minority group, generally termed, South Asian.
-The growth of the population is attributed to sustained invitations of immigration from South Asian nations.
-According to a 2011 study conducted by Statistics Canada Canadians from South Asia will grow to between 3.2 and 4.1 million by 2036 or 8.7% to 9.1% of the Canadian population overall.
+According to the 2021 census, 2,322,895 Canadians had South Asian origins and 2,571,400 other Canadians were classified as belonging to the visible minority group, generally termed, South Asian.
+The growth of the population is mainly attributed to sustained invitations of immigration from South Asian nations.
+According to a 2022 study conducted by Statistics Canada, Canadians with South Asian ancestry will grow to between 4.7 and 6.5 million by 2041 or 11.0 to 12.5 percent of the Canadian population overall.

 National origins

-Note: Totals exceed 100% due to multiple origin responses.

 Religion

 Until the 1950s, Sikhs formed up to 95% of the entire South Asian Canadian population.

-The 1981 Canadian census found that the religious breakdown of Canadians with South Asian ancestry was 31.5% Sikhism, 27.2% Hinduism, 21% Islam, 15.2% Christianity, 3.1% Irreligion, 0.5% Buddhism, 0.1% Judaism, 0.01% Baháʼí, and 0.1% other.

-The 2001 Canadian census found that the religious breakdown of Canadians with South Asian ancestry was 29.7% Sikhism, 28.4% Hinduism, 23.2% Islam, 13.6% Christianity, 3.3% Irreligion, 0.9% Buddhism, 0.3% Zoroastrianism, 0.3% Jainism, 0.1% Judaism, 0.1% Indigenous, and 0.1% other.
+The 2011 Canadian census marked the first time in census records where Hindus formed the largest religious group amongst Canadians of South Asian ancestry.

 A report detailing the religious proportion breakdown of the South Asian Canadian community was done between 2005 and 2007 by Statistics Canada, with results derived from the 2001 Canadian census and a following survey which found that Canadians of South Asian ancestry were 28% Sikh, 28% Hindu, 22% Muslim and 16% Christian, and 4% irreligious.
 Other religious such as Jainism, Buddhism, and Zoroastrianism practiced by Canadians of South Asian heritage formed the remaining 2%.
 The irreligious proportion of 4% among South Asian Canadians is statistically significant, as this figure climbs to approximately 17% when surveying all Canadians.

-The 2011 Canadian census found that the religious breakdown of Canadians with South Asian ancestry was 29.1% Hinduism, 28.5% Sikhism, 24.5% Islam, 11.8% Christianity, 4.3% Irreligion, 1.1% Buddhism, 0.1% Judaism, and 0.6% other.
-This marked the first time in census records where Sikhs did not form the largest religious group amongst Canadians with South Asian ancestry.